Sagramielgo/Sagramielgo/README.md

 ![SASS](https://img.shields.io/badge/SASS-%234254a5?logo=SASS&logoColor=white)

 I always wanted to be a singer, a teacher and an astronaut.
-My professional experience has been linked to music, communication, tv and radio 📺.
+My professional experience has been linked to music, communication, tv and radio.

 I have travelled around the world, I have worked in Japan, Argentina, UK and different Spanish cities.
 I am an inquisitive person and a cultural diversity lover.
 I am self-taught in editing my own audio-visual material, my computer has been my travel partner.